Negotiate confidently the next time you pick up that early-morning call.

 1. No, you won’t go to jail because of debt.

 Afraid that your debt will get you in jail?
 Don’t be.
 Well, not unless you’ve signed a contract with the collection agency.
-According to financial adviser and blogger Fitz Villafuerte, no one has gone to jail for failure to pay their credit card debt.
+According to a financial adviser and blogger Fitz Villafuerte, no one has gone to jail for failure to pay their credit card debt.
 “Incurring debt is not considered a criminal act,” he writes on his blog.
 “Of course, this is assuming that you just simply failed to pay your credit card debts for whatever reason.”
 Be reminded, however, that signing a contract with the agency can serve as grounds for legal action.

 2. …but your credit history will be badly affected.